getsentry/sentry.engineering/data/blog/do-you-really-need-an-mcp-to-build-your-app.md

 ---
-title: 'Do you really need an MCP to build your app?'
+title: 'Do you need an MCP to build your native app?'
 date: '2026-02-18'
 tags: ['ios', 'ai', 'mcp']
 draft: false
-summary: 'Do you really need an MCP to build your app?
+summary: 'Do you need an MCP to build your native app?
 Surprisingly, modern agents succeed either way.
-The real difference is how much time, cost, and context you waste along the path.'
+The real difference is how much time, cost, and context you waste along the way.'
 images: [/images/do-you-really-need-an-mcp-to-build-your-app/hero.png]
 layout: PostLayout
 canonicalUrl:
 authors: [cameroncooke]
 ---

-I'd spent about a year building XcodeBuildMCP.
-A few weeks after Sentry acquired it, my manager asked whether it was still necessary.

-That's not a comfortable question when you built the thing.
-But we're engineers building developer tools for engineers, so we didn't just debate it.
-We ran an experiment.

-We expected XcodeBuildMCP to dominate.
-We were wrong, or at least not in the way we expected.
+We recently [announced](https://blog.sentry.io/sentry-acquires-xcodebuildmcp) that Sentry acquired [XcodeBuildMCP](https://www.xcodebuildmcp.com/), the Model Context Protocol server I built to help AI agents navigate iOS development.
+One of the first questions we were asked was an uncomfortable one: is an MCP actually necessary?
+We're engineers building developer tools for engineers, so we did what felt natural and set out to answer it empirically.

+We built and ran an eval that measured three LLMs, against three approaches, each tasked with five different coding exercises totaling 1,350 trials to find out. **We expected XcodeBuildMCP to dominate, but it didn't.**

 **All three approaches we tested hit 99%+ success.** Modern models recover from errors well enough that finishing the task is basically guaranteed.
 What surprised us was where the real differences showed up: time, cost, and how each approach spends its context budget.